 These minis are just the darndest things!
 A chocolate ganache covered bundt in Eat Me, a raspberry pink swirled bonbon in Poppet’s Coaster Ride, and a teensy perfectly latticed pie-crust in…Sugared Pie Crust!
 Worth the whole 6 week, 3 day wait right there, folks.

 My third ever TBG order exceeded expectations.
-I have a plan to dip my toes into both rumored summer collections if I can create an alliance with a fellow TBG lover or two.
+I have a plan to dip my toes into bot summer collections too.
 I should just about have half of these samples used up by then.